Calytic/Oxide.Ext.Catalyst/README.md

 * Automatically install plugins and all of their dependencies
 * Automatically update an individual plugin or every plugin
 * Avoids circular dependencies & dependency hell

+### Download

+Obtain the latest version of Catalyst from the [Releases](https://github.com/Calytic/Oxide.Ext.Catalyst/releases) page.

 ### Installation